odino/odino.github.com/source/_posts/2015-02-20-on-monoliths-service-oriented-architectures-and-microservices.markdown

-I find semi-monoliths **quite harmful** as they are, in my opinion, **a wrong step in the right direction**: you believe decoupling works well but end up doing just a bit of it but ending up with the same problems you'd have with monoliths, just on a bigger stage.
+I find semi-monoliths **quite harmful** as they are, in my opinion, **a wrong step in the right direction**: you believe decoupling works well but do just a bit of it, ending up with the same problems you'd have with monoliths, just on a bigger stage.

-Architects usually go for semi monoliths because:

-* they need to diversify layers of their architecture (for example, using different platforms)
-* their software needs to scale much more that it could do as a monolith

-I think both reasons are quite problematic, because in very complex architectures it's usually much easier to keep each piece simple but small, whereas semi-monoliths end up solving the surface of a problem (ie. performance bottlenecks) but then leave you with the complexity of each mini-monolith.
+In complex architectures it's usually much easier to keep each piece simple but small, whereas semi-monoliths end up solving just the surface of a problem (ie. performance bottlenecks) but then leave you with the complexity of each mini-monolith.